 California (CIF) North Coast Section high school boys basketball playoff championships, brackets (2/28/2025)

+CIF North Coast Section boys basketball playoff finals roundup, brackets: De La Salle with masterpiece

+A minute into the second half, disaster struck De La Salle's boys basketball team.

 The CIF's North Coast Section boys basketball playoffs and its 2025 boys basketball brackets are down to the championship games in all seven divisions.